mithun96/InterviewPrep-Java/Knowledge/Java_OOP_Questions.md

 ## Java Overview
 Java is a general-purpose computer-programming language that is concurrent, class-based, object-oriented,and specifically designed to have as few implementation dependencies as possible.
 It is intended to let application developers "write once, run anywhere" (WORA), meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
 Java applications are typically compiled to "bytecode" that can run on any Java virtual machine (JVM) regardless of the underlying computer architecture.

+## Java - Garbage Collection
+Java uses an automatic garbage collector to manage memory in the object lifecycle.
+The programmer determines when objects are created, and the Java runtime is responsible for recovering the memory once objects are no longer in use.
+Once no references to an object remain, the unreachable memory becomes eligible to be freed automatically by the garbage collector.

 ## Is Java Pure OOP?
 No, there are things that can be done without objects.
 Ex.
 Static Methods